lawrence-d-lee/lawrence-d-lee.github.io/_pages/about.md

   -
 ---

-I'm an EPSRC funded PhD student in mathematics at the University of St Andrews where I am part of the [analysis research group](http://www.mcs.st-andrews.ac.uk/pg/pure/Analysis/).
+I'm an EPSRC Doctoral Prize Fellow at the University of Manchester, where I am working with [Dr Tom Kempton](https://personalpages.manchester.ac.uk/staff/thomas.kempton/).

 My research focuses on fractal geometry, but I'm also interested in dynamical systems and number theory (particularly Diophantine approximation).

-I'm supervised by [Regius Professor Kenneth Falconer](http://www.mcs.st-and.ac.uk/~kenneth/) and [Dr Jonathan Fraser](http://www.mcs.st-andrews.ac.uk/~jmf32/).
+Prior to Manchester I was an EPSRC funded PhD student in mathematics at the University of St Andrews, where I was supervised by [Regius Professor Kenneth Falconer](http://www.mcs.st-and.ac.uk/~kenneth/) and [Dr Jonathan Fraser](http://www.mcs.st-andrews.ac.uk/~jmf32/).

 My Erdös number is 2 (Lee → Vaughan → Erdös).

 ## Contact details

-School of Mathematics and Statistics
+Department of Mathematics
-The University of St Andrews
+The University of Manchester
-St Andrews
+Oxford Road
-KY16 9SS
+Manchester
-Scotland
+M13 9PL
-Email: ldl at st dash andrews dot ac.uk
+Email: lawrence dot lee at manchester dot ac.uk